News:

-Over 1.5 million tons of illegal waste is dumped each year in the US alone, and the COVID-19 pandemic has only worsened the situation.
+Over 1.5 million tons of illegal waste are dumped yearly in the US, and the COVID-19 pandemic has only added to the problems.

-Cleaning up unsightly, hazardous dumping sites is mandatory for governments because of the health risks they pose, the environmental damage they cause, and the blight they put on the community.
+Cleaning up unsightly, hazardous dumping sites is mandatory for governments because of their health risks, the environmental damage they cause, and the blight they put on the community.

 Below, WCCTV examines the impact of this crime and outlines ways to mitigate it.